Grizzlies coach calls Barkley’s comments on Morant ‘nonsense’ - NewsBreak

 Grizzlies coach calls Barkley’s comments on Morant ‘nonsense’

-Grizzlies coach Taylor Jenkins, pretty much speaking for all of us in Memphis, calling out former NBA Hall of Famer and TNT hoops analyst Charles Barkley for his comments Tuesday night on Grizzlies star guard Ja Morant.
+Grizzlies coach Taylor Jenkins was pretty much speaking for all of us in Memphis when he called out former NBA Hall of Famer and TNT hoops analyst Charles Barkley for his comments on Grizzlies star guard Ja Morant Tuesday night.

 Did you hear this?

-Barkley saying Morant needs to learn to make players around him better.
+Barkley said Morant needs to learn to make players around him better.
 That he hasn’t added that to his game yet.

 What?

-When asked at practice Thursday if Morant makes them better, the response, exactly what you’d expect from Ja’s teammates.
+When asked at practice Thursday if Morant makes them better, the response was exactly what you’d expect from Ja’s teammates.

 “I usually like Charles’ comments, like to some point.
 But I thought that one was real off cause like, I’m one of the dudes where I feel like I’m directly a much better player playing with Ja,” said Grizzlies forward Brandon Clarke.
 “I can for sure vouch.
 Bunch of lobs.
-Get a bunch of drop off finishes.
+Get a bunch of drop-off finishes.
 I don’t know what he’s talking about.
-I think Ja’s one of the one of the highest, ranked players in terms of making his teammates better.”Copyright 2022 Nexstar Media Inc. All rights reserved.
+I think Ja’s one of the highest, ranked players in terms of making his teammates better.”Copyright 2022 Nexstar Media Inc. All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.

 For the latest news, weather, sports, and streaming video, head to WREG.com.